- All Year Round, Daily | Except St Patrick's Day.

 schedule Departure Time:

-About The Giant’s Causeway Shuttle From Dublin:
+About The Giant’s Causeway Tour From Dublin:

 The causeway is a place steeped in Irish myth and folklore, and the name itself derives from a famous legend involving two giants.
 Finn MacCool (Fionn mac Cumhaill) was challenged to a fight by Scottish giant Benandonner.
 Finn accepted, though upon discovering how much larger his opponent was, devised a plan to scare him off.

 Finn's wife disguised her husband as a baby and waited for Benandonner to come looking for him.
-When he saw the size of the 'baby' he fearfully began to assume that the father must be a giant among giants, and immediately fled back to Scotland, destroying the causeway as went.
+When he saw the size of the 'baby' he fearfully began to assume that the father must be a giant among giants, and immediately fled back to Scotland, destroying the causeway as he went.

 Allusions to the legend are evident in many of the Causeway's famous geological features.
 See the distinctive 'Giant's Boot' rock, the basalt Chimney Stacks, and the 'Camel'- said to have been Finn's steed of choice.

 After spending time at Giant's Causeway the bus moves onto the Carrick-a-Rede Rope Bridge and two iconic Game of Thrones photo stops.
 The rope bridge itself is reminiscent of Storm's End, the ancestral seat of House Baratheon.
 If you're not afraid of heights and enjoy a little rush of adrenaline then make the 30 meter high crossing to Rathlin Island.

 The two main Westeros photo stops will take you to Larrybane Quarry and Dunluce Castle.
 The former is notable as the location where Renly Baratheon swears to Catelyn Stark that he will avenge Ned Stark's death, only to meet his own end at the hands of Melisandre's shadow.
 The latter served as the backdrop for the stronghold of House Greyjoy.